 We strive to create a learning community where students, faculty, and staff of all backgrounds feel welcome and supported and have the opportunity to share their own experiences.
-At Rush University System for Health, we are committed to establishing a climate that:
+At RUSH University, we are committed to establishing a climate that:

-- Honors and respects our differences - Delivers fair treatment and equitable access to care, opportunities, and resources for patients, staff, students and faculty - Actively engages and partners with Rush internal and external communities as leaders and decisionmakers in the work - Advances racial justice and equity by dismantling barriers, righting injustices, being actively anti-racist and promoting equity in health care, in learning, in research and in our communities across the Rush system
+- Honors and respects our differences - Delivers fair treatment and equitable access to care, opportunities, and resources for patients, staff, students and faculty - Actively engages and partners with RUSH's internal and external communities as leaders and decision-makers in the work - Advances racial justice and equity by dismantling barriers, righting injustices, being actively anti-racist, and promoting equity in health care, in learning, in research, and in our communities across the RUSH system

-At RUSH we understand that increasing health equity and achieving true inclusion means building medical education programs and a health care workforce that reflects the makeup of the community: At Rush University Medical Center, emergency department patients are 48% Black, 24% Hispanic/Latinx, 20% white and 8% other or unknown; inpatients are 32% Black, 17% Hispanic/Latinx, 43% white and 8% other or unknown.
-More than 100 Rush leaders serve on diversity, equity and inclusion strategy teams to create and implement strategic drivers aimed at addressing these needs.
-Some of the initiatives to increase representation across our student, faculty and staff, and promote justice include:
+At RUSH we understand that increasing health equity and achieving true inclusion means building medical education programs and a healthcare workforce that reflects the makeup of the community: At RUSH University Medical Center, emergency department patients are 48% Black, 24% Hispanic/Latinx, 20% white and 8% other or unknown; inpatients are 32% Black, 17% Hispanic/Latinx, 43% white and 8% other or unknown.
+More than 100 RUSH leaders serve on diversity, equity, and inclusion strategy teams to create and implement strategic drivers to address these needs.
+Some of the initiatives to increase representation across our students, faculty, and staff, and promote justice include:

-- American with Disabilities Act Task force: works to create programming, processes, accessibility and accommodations to support people with disabilities as patients, faculty, house staff, students, employees and volunteers. - Business Diversity ensures that diverse, local vendors and suppliers have an equal opportunity to do business with Rush. - LGBTQ+ Healthcare Equity helps bring best LGBTQ+ industry practices and culturally competent care to Rush. - The Women's Leadership Council is a collaborative, interprofessional group that focuses on genderrelated issues across Rush. - Rush University Student and Faculty Diversity promotes the values of diversity, access and inclusion by shaping and sustaining a positive multicultural environment for all faculty and students at Rush.
+- American with Disabilities Act Taskforce: works to create programming, processes, accessibility, and accommodations to support people with disabilities as patients, faculty, house staff, students, employees, and volunteers. - Business Diversity ensures that diverse, local vendors and suppliers have an equal opportunity to do business with RUSH. - LGBTQ+ Healthcare Equity helps bring the best LGBTQ+ industry practices and culturally competent care to RUSH. - The Women's Leadership Council is a collaborative, interprofessional group focusing on gender-related issues across RUSH. - RUSH University Student and Faculty Diversity promotes the values of diversity, access, and inclusion by shaping and sustaining a positive multicultural environment for all faculty and students at RUSH.

 You can find more about diversity at RUSH here.